realworldocaml/book/en/concurrent-programming-with-async.md

 callbacks to be triggered upon external events such as a timeout or browser click.

 Each of these mechanisms has its own trade-offs.
-Preemptive threads require significant memory and other resources per thread.
-Also, the operating system can arbitrarily interleave the execution of preemptive threads, requiring the programmer to carefully protect shared resources with locks and condition variables, which can be exceedingly error-prone.
+System threads require significant memory and other resources per thread.
+Also, the operating system can arbitrarily interleave the execution of system threads, requiring the programmer to carefully protect shared resources with locks and condition variables, which can be exceedingly error-prone.

 Single-threaded event-driven systems, on the other hand, execute a single task at a time and do not require the same kind of complex